anupama-sinha/spring-boot-application/README.md

 ## Controller Annotations
 * When @Controller is used, and a String is returned.
 Spring searches for string.jsp page and returns it
+* Content type of response if text/html.
+Converts string to filename
 * So, as MVC Pattern below can be done
 ```xml
 <dependency>